breannahicks/GEOG_418/README.md

 zFrench <- (mIFrench - eIFrench) / (sqrt(varFrench))
 ```

-By calculating these Z-scores for both variables, it further confirms that their positive spatial autocorrelation is significant as zIcome = 6.46 and zFrench = 7.90.
+By calculating these Z-scores for both variables, it further confirms that their positive spatial autocorrelation is significant as zIncome = 6.46 and zFrench = 7.90.

 ## Local spatial autocorrelation